freeplane/docs/src/docs/scripting/Scripting.md

 Note that for Groovy this is a comment. - This line is only interpreted by Freeplane.
 Omitting the <tt>//</tt> will result in a Groovy compilation error.

-Note that, for changes in the Execution Mode ake effect, FreePlane needs to be restarted.
+Note that, for changes in the Execution Mode take effect, FreePlane needs to be restarted.

 ## Menu locations